 INTERNATIONAL STAFF OFFICER’S SKILLS COURSE

-ISOSC has been designed to serve as an essential preparation for individuals who will be posted in multinational HQ.
+The international Staff Officers Skills Course (ISOSC) has been designed to serve as essential preparation for individuals who will be posted in multinational HQ.
 Further training is required to prepare them for specific staff positions.

 The aim of the course is to develop essential staff skills of junior officers in accordance with NATO standards, as basic preparation for their engagement in international and national headquarters (HQs).